 $2.81 Billion in Sales Expected for Mylan (MYL) This Quarter

-Wall Street analysts expect that Mylan will report $2.81 billion in sales for the current fiscal quarter, Zacks Investment Research reports.
+Wall Street brokerages expect Mylan to post $2.81 billion in sales for the current fiscal quarter, Zacks reports.
 Four analysts have made estimates for Mylan's earnings, with the highest sales estimate coming in at $2.88 billion and the lowest estimate coming in at $2.76 billion.

 Add your comments below